Chatchai Paiseetong: Last fight and death

-On February 1, 2002, Paiseetong fought Alexei Pekarchyk.
-After the bout he had a stroke and was transported to the hospital where his death from heart failure was pronounced at 1:30 AM the next night.
+On February 1, 2002, Chatchai fought the Russian Alexei Pekarchyk.
+After the bout he grew disoriented and fainted, thus he was transported to the hospital where his death from heart failure was pronounced at 1:30 AM the next day.
 He was 28 years old.
+He was cremated and his relatives placed his ashes in the Chukkacher Temple in his hometown of Bueng subdistrict of Sriracha in Chonburi province.